vais-ral/CIL-Docs/docs/beamhardening.rst

 ####################################
 Installing the binary
 **********************
-If you have a Python distribution from Continuum(Anaconda https://www.continuum.io/downloads) then you can install the binary package CCPi Anaconda channel (https://anaconda.org/ccpi/).
-Please follow the instructions below,
+If you have a Python distribution from Continuum(Anaconda https://www.continuum.io/downloads) then you can install the binary package from the CCPi Anaconda channel (https://anaconda.org/ccpi/).
+To do so on Windows, issue the following command in an anaconda command prompt:

 .. code-block:: shell

    conda install -c ccpi ccpi-preprocessing

+On Linux systems the same command can be used at a terminal prompt if conda is in your PATH.
 This will provide the executables for running the CarouselFit.

 .. code-block:: shell